RelationalAI SDK for Java

 in Querying a Database.

-and loadJSON
+and loadJson()

-These are not strictly necessary, since the load utilities in Rel itself can be used
+These are not strictly necessary, since the Rel load utilities can also be used for this task.

-and inserts the result into the base relation named by the relation
+function loads CSV data and inserts the result into the base relation named by the relation

 argument.